-In this tutorial we will show you how to install and configuration of Nginx web server on your CentOS server.
+In this tutorial, we will show you how to Install Nginx using yum command on CentOS systems.
 For those of you who didn’t know, Nginx is one of the most popular web servers in the world and is responsible for hosting some of the largest and highest-traffic sites on the internet.
 It is more resource-friendly than Apache in most cases and can be used as a web server or a reverse proxy.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-So today I’m going to show you how to setup Nginx webserver on CentOS 6 or 7.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+So today I’m going to show you how to setup Nginx web server on CentOS systems.
 It’s really not that difficult.
 Let’s start with Nginx.

-Step 1.
-To install, first you must add the Webtatic yum repository information corresponding to your CentOS/RHEL version to yum:
+To install, first, you must add the Webtatic yum repository information corresponding to your CentOS/RHEL version to yum:

 To start the Nginx server, issue the following command:

 service nginx start